-Holiday homes are a place to relax, and we look to make the mortgage just as stress-free.
+Holiday homes are a place to relax, and our aim is to make the mortgage process just as stress-free.

-There’s a misconception that arranging a holiday home mortgage is a difficult task, however, it can be quite straightforward if you know what you’re doing, but there are naturally a few more considerations than with a standard residential mortgage.
-House and Holiday Home Mortgages can support you through every step of the process, from finding the right lender to choosing the best type of mortgage for your residential holiday home in the UK.
+There’s a misconception that arranging holiday home mortgages is a difficult task, however, it can be quite straightforward if you know what you’re doing.
+That said, there are a few more considerations than with a standard residential mortgage.
+House & Holiday Home Mortgages can support you through every step of the process, from finding the right lender, to choosing the best type of mortgage for your residential holiday home in the UK.

 When buying a holiday home in the UK, there are several potential incentives for wanting to do it.
-If you do not intend to rent the property out, you want a secondary residential mortgage for the holiday home.
-Also known as a second home mortgage, this is largely the same as taking out a traditional mortgage, like you did for your main home of residence.
+If you do not intend to rent the property out, you want another residential mortgage for the holiday home.
+This is largely the same as taking out a traditional mortgage, like you did for your main home of residence.

 The main difference between this type of mortgage and a standard mortgage on your primary home is that the lenders will employ a stricter assessment of your finances.
 They need to know that you are in a position to meet the repayment plans on both mortgages.